-Teddy Bear Tech Support is about exploring different modes of interacting with people where you bring other people into your process in minimal ways.
-By "your process," I simply mean the process of how you're going about things or thinking about things, and these things can be all kinds of things:
+Teddy Bear Tech Support (TBTS) is about the power of listening and the power of connecting.
+It is about exploring different modes of interacting with people where you bring other people into your process in minimal ways.
+By "your process," I simply mean the process of how you're going about something or thinking about something.
+With Teddy Bear Tech Support, there are all kinds of things that something could be:

 - everyday issues: whether to include or leave something out of an email, whether or not to actually buy something that you're just about to buy

 - major life issues: taking stock on where you're at with being unhappy with parts of your job and what you might want to do about it

 - assignments for class or for work: working on a report on suspected causes for a trend